B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Variables/Booleans.md

 # Bools

-A Boolean or bool is **a true or false value, sometimes denoted through a 1 or 0, and is used to make logical statements.** Normally you can convey this information in 1 bit, however due to practical reasons computers operate in 1 byte chunks so a `bool` is 1 byte in [[Computer Science/Hardware/RAM\|memory]].
+A Boolean or bool is **a true or false value, sometimes denoted through a 1 or 0, and is used to make logical statements.**[^1] Normally you can convey this information in 1 bit, however due to practical reasons computers operate in 1 byte chunks so a `bool` is 1 byte in [[Computer Science/Hardware/RAM\|memory]].[^2]

 For instance you can make conditional statements like the following using logical operators:
 ```csharp